Max Näther: Aerial service

-Näther scored his first aerial victory on 16 May 1918, over a Spad XIII.
-Then, in June, he reeled off a string of six victories over enemy observation balloons between the 1st and the 28th, becoming an ace on the 16th.
+Näther made his first aerial kill on 16 May 1918, over a Spad XIII.
+Then, in June, he reeled off a string of six more over enemy observation balloons between the 1st and the 28th, becoming an ace on the 16th.
 Balloons were well defended by surrounding anti-aircraft and nearby patrols of fighter planes, and attacks on them were considered near suicidal.
 He became Staffelführer (Commander) on 7 July 1918, just before his 19th birthday.
 Näther took leave from 28 July to 21 August; he probably waited to change planes to a Fokker D.VII until after his return.

 In September, he was awarded the Knight's Cross with Swords of the Royal House Order of Hohenzollern.
-He scored another six victories in September, including two more balloons.
-He had a notable day on 26 September, when he downed a Spad S.XIII in the morning and a balloon and another Spad S.XIII in mid-afternoon.
+He shot down another six that month, including two more balloons.
+On 26 September, he downed a Spad S.XIII in the morning and a balloon and another Spad S.XIII in the afternoon.
 He was slightly wounded the following day.
-Näther began October with back to back double wins, on the 9th and 10th.
-After another victory on the 18th, he incinerated his tenth and final balloon on the 23rd.
+He began October with back-to-back kills on the 9th and 10th.
+After another on the 18th, he incinerated his tenth and final balloon on the 23rd.
 As he returned from this mission, Näther was shot down by Jacques Swaab, but survived a fiery crash-landing.
-His final three victories were scored on 29 October.
-Coincidentally, although he had become eligible with his 20th and 21st victories on 10 October, he was not nominated for the Pour le Mérite until 29 October.
-Näther's was one of several nominations that was not approved because of the war's end.
+His final three kills were scored on 29 October.
+Coincidentally, although he had become eligible with his 20th and 21st on 10 October, he was nominated for the Pour le Mérite on 29 October.
+His was one of several nominations that was not approved because of the war's end.

-Näther's score of 26 victories comprised over half the wins for his entire squadron.
-In addition to burning ten observation balloons, he had destroyed 11 enemy fighters—ten SPAD S.XIIIs and a Sopwith Dolphin.
+Näther's 26 kills comprised over half those of his entire squadron.
+These included ten observation balloons and eleven fighters—ten SPAD S.XIIIs and a Sopwith Dolphin.

-Postwar service and death
+Death in Greater Poland uprising

-Näther died on 8 January 1919 during the Greater Poland uprising after World War I. He was killed by Polish ground fire flying over Kolmar in what was the Province of Posen (now Poland).
+Näther was killed on 8 January 1919 during the Greater Poland uprising after World War I, by Polish ground fire while flying over Colmar (now Chodziez) in the Province of Posen (now Poland).